 If you bought your Medigap policy before 1992, it might not be guaranteed renewable.
-This means the Medigap insurance company can refuse to renew the Medigap policy, as long as it gets the state's approval to cancel your Medigap policy.
+This means the Medigap insurance company can refuse to renew your Medigap policy, as long as it gets the state's approval to cancel your policy.
 However, if this does happen, you have the right to buy another Medigap policy.
-See the guaranteed issue right on page 23.
+See examples of guaranteed issue right situations on page 22.

-Medigap policies and Medicare prescription drug coverage
+Medigap policies and Medicare drug coverage

-If you bought a Medigap policy before January 1, 2006, and it has coverage for prescription drugs, see below and page 37.
+What if I bought a Medigap policy before January 1, 2006, and it already has prescription drug coverage?

-Medicare offers prescription drug coverage (Part D) for everyone with Medicare.
-If you have a Medigap policy with prescription drug coverage, that means you chose not to join a Medicare Prescription Drug Plan when you were first eligible.
+Medicare offers prescription drug coverage for everyone with Medicare.
+If you have a Medigap policy with prescription drug coverage, that means you chose not to join a Medicare drug plan when you were first eligible.
 However, you can still join a Medicare drug plan.
-Your situation may have changed in ways that make a Medicare Prescription Drug Plan fit your needs better than the prescription drug coverage in your Medigap policy.
-It's a good idea to review your coverage each fall, because you can join a Medicare Prescription Drug Plan between October 15-December 7.
+Your situation may have changed in ways that make a Medicare drug plan fit your needs better than the drug coverage in your Medigap policy.
+It's a good idea to review your coverage each fall, because you can join a Medicare drug plan between October 15-December 7.
 Your new coverage will begin on January 1.

-Medigap policies and Medicare prescription drug coverage (continued)
+Medigap policies and Medicare drug coverage (continued)

-What if I change my mind and join a Medicare Prescription Drug Plan?
+What if I change my mind and join a Medicare drug plan?

-If your Medigap premium or your prescription drug needs were very low when you had your first chance to join a Medicare Prescription Drug Plan, your Medigap prescription drug coverage may have met your needs.
-However, if your Medigap premium or the amount of prescription drugs you use has increased recently, a Medicare Prescription Drug Plan might now be a better choice for you.
+If your Medigap premium or your prescription drug needs were very low when you had your first chance to join a Medicare drug plan, your Medigap drug coverage may have met your needs.
+However, if your Medigap premium has gone up or you've started taking more prescription drugs recently, a Medicare drug plan might now be a better choice for you.

-In a Medicare Prescription Drug Plan, you may have to pay a monthly premium, but Medicare pays a large part of the cost.
-There's no yearly maximum coverage amounts as with Medigap prescription drug benefits in old Plans H, I, and J (these plans are no longer sold).
-However, a Medicare Prescription Drug Plan might only cover certain prescription drugs (on its "formulary" or "drug list").
-It's important that you check whether your current prescription drugs are on the Medicare Prescription Drug Plan's list of covered prescription drugs before you join.
+In a Medicare drug plan, you may have to pay a monthly premium.
+There are no yearly maximum coverage amounts like with Medigap drug benefits in old Plans H, I, and J, which are no longer sold.
+However, a Medicare drug plan might only cover certain prescription drugs (on its "formulary" or "drug list").
+It's important that you check whether your current prescription drugs are on the Medicare drug plan's list of covered prescription drugs before you join.

-Will I have to pay a late enrollment penalty if I join a Medicare Prescription Drug Plan now?
+Will I have to pay a late enrollment penalty if I join a Medicare drug plan now?

-If you qualify for Extra Help, you won't pay a late enrollment penalty.
-If you don't qualify for Extra Help, it will depend on whether your Medigap policy includes "creditable prescription drug coverage."
-This means that the Medigap policy's drug coverage pays, on average, at least as much as Medicare's standard prescription drug coverage.
+If you bought a Medigap policy before January 1, 2006, that includes prescription drug coverage, you may have to pay a late enrollment penalty if the policy does not include "creditable prescription drug coverage."
+Having creditable coverage means that the Medigap policy's drug coverage pays, on average, at least as much as Medicare's standard drug coverage and gives the same value for your prescriptions as Medicare drug coverage (Part D).

-If your Medigap policy's drug coverage isn't creditable coverage, and you join a Medicare Prescription Drug Plan now, you'll probably pay a higher premium (a penalty added to your monthly premium) than if you had joined when you were first eligible.
-Each month that you wait to join a Medicare Prescription Drug Plan will make your late enrollment penalty higher.
-Your Medigap carrier must send you a notice each year telling you if the prescription drug coverage in your Medigap policy is creditable.
-Keep these notices in case you decide later to join a Medicare Prescription Drug Plan.
+If your Medigap policy's drug coverage isn't creditable coverage, and you join a Medicare drug plan now, you'll probably pay a higher premium (a penalty added to your monthly premium) than if you had joined when you were first eligible.
+Each month that you wait to join a Medicare drug plan will make your late enrollment penalty higher.
+Your Medigap insurance company must send you a notice each year telling you if the drug coverage in your Medigap policy is creditable or if the drug coverage in your Medigap policy changes so that it's no longer creditable.
+Keep these notices in case you decide later to join a Medicare drug plan.
 Also consider that your prescription drug needs could increase as you get older.

-Will I have to pay a late enrollment penalty if I join a Medicare Prescription Drug Plan now? (continued)
+Will I have to pay a late enrollment penalty if I join a Medicare drug plan now? (continued)